Leeruniek/webclient-ui/README.md

 ## Docs

-Check our [storybook](https://leeruniek.github.io/functies/) to see components.
+Check our [storybook](https://leeruniek.github.io/webclient-ui/) to see components that we use.

 ## Install